Conversion Optimization

 does infinite scrolling kill conversions - Definitely don’t apply infinite scrolling to homepages

 a.
-Large inventory of products to be displayed on product listing pages (jump back to alternatives section for examples)
+Product listing pages with 5000+ inventory of products (jump back to the alternatives section for examples)

 b.
-It’s tempting to add long product descriptions on product pages.
+Product pages; it’s tempting to add long product descriptions on product pages.
 Many online brands like to talk on and on about the product and its benefits.
 Some brands also like to cross-sell or upsell with product recommendations and enable infinite scrolling.

 Krave Jerky has a straightforward product page that uses only 2 scrolls.
 It has a concise product description, drop-downs for product variants, and a horizontal layout for different product sizes: